|A 1920s Graflex film pack|

 Polaroid knew about packfilm and had ideas to produce pack film from almost the beginning of their photography business.
 But, packfilm was complicated, and required expensive machinery to produce.
 The choice of "picture rolls" also known as Polaroid roll film, was the result.
 Picture rolls were produced until the early 90s, when they were discontinued.
 20x24 Studio still uses a big "picture roll" of sorts, with two rolls in the camera, one the negative, the other the positive.

 After the business grew and improvements were needed, and the capital was available, the decision to switch over to packfilm was made.
 Both Polaroid and Fuji made packfilm.
 Fuji still makes some of the smaller pack film today, but has discontinued 4x5 pack film completely, due to poor sales.
+After being approached six times by an associate of ours, it became clear that Fujifilm is planning on exiting the packfilm business completely.
+Attempts to get Fujifilm to supply materials to various instant film projects go unanswered.
 Poor sales of the pack film were blamed on the high cost, but that's not the entire story.
 Few 4x5 pack film backs were manufactured compared with the smaller backs that shared the same format with millions of still working pack film cameras.
 With so many "mouths to feed" Fuji enjoys sales to those cameras that take the smaller pack film.
 Those who still have a stock of 4x5 Fuji pack film are fortunate.